 Tough Times: What an Uncertain Economy Means for You

 Economic progress is slowly ebbing along, more sideways than upwards.
 The stock market rally has given us a sense of hope that things are turning around, yet economic growth has been relatively flat for some time even though the unemployment rate is near all-time lows.
-The article below was written in the fall of 2011.
+This article was first drafted in the fall of 2011.
+It’s amazing that after a decade we find ourselves in a similar economy.
 You’ll recognize the parallels to our situation today.
 The remedies outlined at the end of the article are still highly relevant in today’s economic environment.

 Muddling through - Mixed signals in the economy make decision making difficult for manufacturers.

 It’s clear as mud.